 - Pediatric Counseling

 - Post-Traumatic Stress (PTSD)

 IMA Adventure Consulting

-IMA offers interns the chance to enhance their overseas study abroad experience by participating in a planned adventure retreat in their chosen country.
-IMA Safaris allows interns to explore and immerse themselves in the beauty and culture of our unique destinations.
+IMA’s mental health internships offer interns the chance to enhance their overseas study abroad experience by participating in a planned adventure retreat in their chosen country.
+IMA Safaris East Africa and IMA Safaris South America allow interns to explore and immerse themselves in the beauty and culture of our unique destinations.
 Through established relationships with trusted guides, hotels, and travel organizations across the world, IMA simplifies travel arrangements for interns, while providing relatives back home a single point of contact for added peace of mind.
 Some of the places visited throughout Africa, South America and the Caribbean include world-renowned sites such as the Masai Mara Game Reserve, Mount Kilimanjaro, Victoria Falls, the Galápagos Islands, Machu Picchu, and the Serengeti National Park.